 Hi!
-I’m Andrew Dupuis, a PhD candidate in Biomedical Engineering at Case Western Reserve University under Dr. Mark Griswold.
-I help design visualization tools and develop Magnetic Resonance Imaging hardware and software to make medical imaging faster, smarter, and easier to interpret.
+I’m Andrew Dupuis, a researcher, software engineer, and consultant.
+I specialize in visualization tools and custom Magnetic Resonance Imaging hardware and software that try to make medical imaging faster, smarter, and easier to interpret.

 While working on my PhD, I needed a better way to document projects – either for personal use or for public consumption.
 This blog is the result.

 I’m habitually terrible at saving notes about what I’m working on – not that notes aren’t taken along the way.
 They just tend to be written on post-its and in handheld journals that eventually vanish into the ether.
 With the completion of my first Homelab, I settled on creating a blog that would act as persistant project notes.

 My goal is for the development process, decisions, and struggles to be documented, much like a lab notebook (for when I inevitably have to go back and get something to work again).
 The result was this blog: a self-hosted, WordPress instance that is itself a learning experience for me.

 As I get more comfortable with the format, things will change about the site to best support its intent.
 Many pages/posts will be private for my own use, so apologies in advance if something I reference in a public post is hidden/private.
 Send me an email, and I’ll do my best to share what I can/help figure stuff out.

 Hopefully, one or two of these posts help someone solve the same issues I’m having.
 I can almost guarantee there’s a better way to do something than the way I wrote down/chose, so caveat emptor.
 If I’m wrong or do something dumb, leave a comment and let me know.
 I’ll fix the post, or at least add an addendum about it.
 I’m here to learn and get better at what I do, even if that means I eat crow half the time.
 Thanks for checking out my little corner of the internet!